 DON MCCLINTOCK is an attorney in private practice with the law firm of Ashburn & Mason, PC., where he focuses on real estate and corporate transactions and finance, as well as eminent domain and land use litigation.
 Don worked as a law clerk for Justice Warren Matthews of the Alaska Supreme Court, and as an assistant attorney general for the State of Alaska.
-Don served on the Alaska Bar Association Board of Governors from 2008 to 2014 and has volunteered for many civic organizations over the years.
+Don served on the Alaska Bar Association Board of Governors from 2008 to 2014, and has volunteered for many civic organizations over the years.
 He is a graduate of Stanford University (AB '76) and Harvard Law School (JD '80).
 He was appointed to the Commission in 2017.

 KARLA TAYLOR-WELCH was born and raised in Fairbanks, Alaska.
-She received her bachelors (1977), masters (1978) and juris doctorate (1983) from Baylor University in Waco, Texas.
-Ms. Taylor-Welch worked for the Department of Law from 1984-2005.
+She received her bachelors ('77), masters ('78) and juris doctorate ('83) from Baylor University in Waco, Texas.
+Ms. Taylor-Welch worked for the Department of Law from 1984-2005 as an Assistant District Attorney and an Assistant Attorney General.
 She spent 11 years total in the DOA and 10 years in the AGO handling children and juvenile cases, as well as adult protection cases.
-From 2005, until her retirement in 2017, she worked for the Fairbanks civil section of OPA, the last two and a half years as supervisor.
-She remains an active bar member, working occasionally for private firms and volunteering her legal skills at a local non-profit organization serving children and families.
+From 2005, until her retirement in 2017, she worked for the Fairbanks civil section of OPA, the last two and a half years as the supervisor of the Fairbanks office.
+She remains an active bar member, working occasionally for private firms.
 Since retirement from the State of Alaska, she has been enjoying her time traveling, biking, skiing, swimming, and playing with her grandchildren.
+Because 2020 curtailed travel plans, she spent her time improving her skills in the fiber and quilting arts.
 She was appointed to the Commission in 2016.